nullzero-live/project-alpha/README.md

 5. Create a learner.
 6. Learn.
 7. Evaluate results of the best performing model.
 Include logic to identify the highest performance.

+BONUS: Integrate LangChain Chains into the pipeline for inference.